isaudy/claw-paw-pow-client/to-do.md

 4) if possible, find code for computer playing "O"

 5) polish this project as it will be displayed for future employers.

+## tudy from others
+- styling a form with bootstrap
+- antonio's picture for box
+- turning the whole thing into an 8 bit arcade game
+- forms on buttons
+- api communication -> deep dive
+- javascript logic and code -> deep dive